PEDEVCO (NYSEAMERICAN:PED) Coverage Initiated at StockNews.com

-StockNews.com started coverage on shares of PEDEVCO (NYSEAMERICAN:PED – Free Report) in a report issued on Wednesday morning.
-The brokerage issued a sell rating on the stock.
+StockNews.com assumed coverage on shares of PEDEVCO (NYSEAMERICAN:PED – Free Report) in a report released on Sunday.
+The firm issued a sell rating on the stock.

-Separately, EF Hutton Acquisition Co.
-I reiterated a buy rating and set a $2.40 price target on shares of PEDEVCO in a report on Thursday, March 30th.

-Several hedge funds and other institutional investors have recently modified their holdings of the stock.
-Virtu Financial LLC acquired a new stake in PEDEVCO during the 2nd quarter valued at approximately $26,000.
-First Republic Investment Management Inc. bought a new position in shares of PEDEVCO in the first quarter worth approximately $28,000.
-Jane Street Group LLC bought a new stake in PEDEVCO in the first quarter valued at $30,000.
-GSA Capital Partners LLP purchased a new position in shares of PEDEVCO in the 4th quarter worth about $32,000.
-Finally, EA Series Trust purchased a new position in PEDEVCO in the 2nd quarter worth about $38,000.
-Institutional investors own 3.02% of the company’s stock.
+Several institutional investors have recently added to or reduced their stakes in the stock.
+Virtu Financial LLC acquired a new position in shares of PEDEVCO in the second quarter worth $26,000.
+First Republic Investment Management Inc. acquired a new position in shares of PEDEVCO during the first quarter worth $28,000.
+Jane Street Group LLC acquired a new position in shares of PEDEVCO during the first quarter worth $30,000.
+GSA Capital Partners LLP acquired a new position in shares of PEDEVCO during the fourth quarter worth $32,000.
+Finally, EA Series Trust acquired a new position in shares of PEDEVCO during the second quarter worth $38,000.
+Institutional investors and hedge funds own 3.02% of the company’s stock.

 PEDEVCO Company Profile